mitul01/score_your_resume/README.md

 # Resume Checker
-Building Resume Checker using NLP Techniques and deploying using flask A brief description about the process is mentioned on the website.
+Building Resume Checker using NLP Techniques and deploying using flask.
+NLP Techniques are used for checking Grammar, Active/Passive voice, word count, Subjectivity, Polarity, semantical analysis, quantifiers etc. \n
+A brief description about the process is mentioned on the website.

 # Wokring Link